Artificial intelligence and natural language processing

 January to April

 Making sense of human communication is at the heart of our work in natural language processing and Artificial Intelligence.
-Research in these areas, and in particular the success of deep learning, is leading to unprecedented improvements in applications such as text understanding, information retrieval and human language interfaces.
+Research in these areas, particularly the success of deep learning, is leading to unprecedented improvements in applications such as text understanding, information retrieval, and human language interfaces.

-Our research also aims to develop a deeper understanding of how humans use language, which we investigate with our research in natural language generation, ambiguity analysis and dialogue systems.
-Our research applies the same techniques to understanding music, to automatically generate adaptive soundtracks for computer games.
+Our research also aims to develop a deeper understanding of how humans use language.
+We investigate this with our work in natural language generation, ambiguity analysis, and dialogue systems.
+We apply the same techniques to understanding music to generate adaptive soundtracks for computer games automatically.

 Entry requirements